WilliamCCHuang/graph-neural-networks/GCN/README.md

 $ python train.py accuracy --dataset Cora  --gpu True
 ```

-Once the training is completed, there would be a model file and an image called `gcn.png` which visualizes loss and accuracy during the training.
+Once the training is completed, there would be a model file called `gcn.pth`, and an image called `gcn.png` which visualizes loss and accuracy during the training.
 The accuracy on test set can be seen at the tail of output on your terminal.

 ![](./images/gcn.png)